-Designed to give participants the knowledge needed to effectively support their accounting officer within an Arm’s Length Body, this one-day Accountability and Governance for Arm’s Length Bodies training course addresses all the essential aspects of delegate’s new roles including the role of the Accounting Officer, the audit and risk assurance committee, the board and current government policy.
+Designed to give participants the knowledge needed to effectively support their Accounting Officer within an Arm’s Length Body, this one-day Accountability and Governance for Arm’s Length Bodies training course addresses all the essential aspects of a delegate’s new roles including the role of the Accounting Officer, the audit and risk assurance committee, the board and current government policy.

 Accountability & Governance for Arm's Length Bodies is our face to face programme from our signature Accountability & Governance series.
-At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
+At the Civil Service College, we tailor our courses to each attendee’s role and organisation, ensuring that each participant gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 This government training course on Accountability and Governance for Arm’s Length Bodies is suitable for newly appointed Board Members and Senior Managers across Arm’s Length Bodies, NHS bodies, blue light services.
 Those in sponsoring departments within the Civil Service who wish to gain a better insight into their responsibilities regarding oversight of all aspects of ALB governance are also welcome.

 Participants will gain a deeper understanding of the relationship between ALBs and their sponsoring departments, the opportunity to focus on public sector governance and accountability arrangements and how these might differ from a private sector entity as well as a better understanding and appreciation of the governance responsibilities of board members and senior managers (including the Accounting Officer).

 £625 + VAT